ClouDesire/docusaurus/docs/order-validation.md

 2) when placing an order;
 3) when terminating a subscription.

+It's possible to configure multiple endpoints, in which case **every** configured endpoint must pass validation for the order to be successfully placed.

 ## First Configuration

-Add on the product configuration page the full URL of your endpoint that implements the spec described here.
+Add on the product configuration page the full URLs of your endpoints that implement the spec described here.

 ## Request